flenniken/statictea/docs/runCommand.md

 # getVarOrFunctionValue

 Return the statement's right hand side value and the length matched.
-The right hand side must be a variable a function or a list.
-The right hand side starts at the index specified by start.
+The right hand side must be a variable, a function or a list.
+The right hand side starts in the statement at start.

 ```nim
 proc getVarOrFunctionValue(statement: Statement; start: Natural;